🕹️ Try the demo

 A number of approaches are available for getting reproducible JupyterLite runtime

-python environments, either with jupyterlite-pyodide-kernel
+python environments, either with jupyterlite-pyodide-kernel or other kernels.

 Choosing one requires some trades of simplicity, reproducibility, flexibility,